 HIGH FIVE TO END HUNGER

 Each year of our annual CROP Hunger Walk we encourage students to contribute a poster or banner to help us raise awareness about the issues surrounding hunger and poverty here in the United States and around the world.
-This year is important for us - not just because we have been walking for 40 years, but because our needs have never been grater in the 7 decades of CROP Hunger Walks.

 Any questions, please contact